 That’s what happened with Severe Acute Respiratory Syndrome (SARS-CoV) and Middle East Respiratory Syndrome (MERS-CoV).
 Experts are now calling the new version of this virus SARS-CoV-2 because it appears to be distantly related to the first SARS-CoV.
 All three of these viruses appear to have come from bats.

-Because this virus is barely months old, top scientists are still uncovering the facts about SARS-CoV-2 and the illness it causes, COVID-19.
-Much of what experts are saying comes from educated guesses based on how other coronaviruses operate, like SARS-CoV and MERS-CoV.
+Because this virus is barely half a year old, top scientists are still uncovering the facts about SARS-CoV-2 and the illness it causes, COVID-19.
+Much of what experts are saying comes from educated guesses based on how other coronaviruses, like SARS-CoV and MERS-CoV, operate.

 4. The Virus Spreads in 3 Ways

-It appears the new virus, SARS-CoV-2, spreads mainly through respiratory transmission, according to the CDC.
+It appears the new virus, SARS-CoV-2, spreads mainly through person-to-person contact, according to the CDC.
 That includes:

 Transmission between people in close contact (about 6 feet from each other or closer)

-Transmission from respiratory droplets produced when a person with the virus sneezes or coughs, which can then land in the noses or mouths of others nearby or maybe even be inhaled into someone else’s lungs
+Transmission from respiratory droplets produced when a person with the virus sneezes, coughs, or talks, which can then land in the noses or mouths of others nearby or maybe even be inhaled into someone else’s lungs